AVD Azure AD Dynamic Device Group for Windows 10 Multi-Session | Enterprise for Virtual Desktops

 • Enter Group Description “WVD-Devices-Multi-Session” (any description is fine).

-• Select Dynamic Device as Membership type.
+• Select Dynamic Device as the Membership type.

 • Click on Add Dynamic Query under Dynamic Device Members.